Notes on university life

 The standard mode of teaching was the formal debate.
 The professor would propound a question, such as, “Whether lightning be fire that comes down from the clouds?” and a student would begin the response with “principal arguments” to the affirmative.
 Next, other students or the teacher would pose contradictory arguments.
 Without real scientific facts, they based arguments on philosophers such as Aristotle.
 It was a chance to show off logic, rhetoric and reading depth.

-*Textbooks were copied by hand, but copying industries grew up around universities.
-It was a type of home-based work that the few educated women could do, and the new paper industry made short books affordable, even hand copied.
 Textbooks were typically short sections of a longer work, easy to carry to class.
-They were unlike parchment, illustrated books, and much more like modern books.
-Wide margins provided space to take notes; texts were carefully paragraphed and some red letters helped to organize the text visually.
+They were unlike the famous illustrated manuscripts and much more like modern books.
+Wide margins provided space to take notes; texts were carefully paragraphed and some red letters (“rubrics”) helped to organize the text visually.
 As an innovation to help students read at a glance, words had spaces and more attention was paid to punctuation.
-Textbook shops sold these short, practical folios, but they also rented copies.
-Students who bought paper could rent a book and copy their own, for a small savings.
+If you look at typical medieval Bibles, you’ll see just how little they cared about space and readability there.

 This entry was posted in Medieval cycle of life and tagged .
 Bookmark the permalink.